Planet Poker: Competition arrives

-Then in 1999, without advance notice, a new cardroom called Paradise Poker emerged.
-Coincidentally, in the week that Paradise Poker launched, Planet Poker was plagued with technical problems that led to several days of downtime.
+In 1999, a new cardroom called Paradise Poker emerged.
+Cn the week that Paradise Poker launched, Planet Poker was plagued with technical problems that led to several days of downtime.
 By the time Planet Poker recovered, Paradise had established a foothold, and the online poker industry got its first taste of competition.

-Almost overnight, Paradise Poker attained instant success, and its customer base soon surpassed Planet’s, despite Planet’s growth continuing at a record pace.
+Paradise Poker quickly gained popularity, and its customer base soon surpassed Planet’s, despite Planet’s growth continuing at a record pace.
 In a few short months, the number of concurrent players at peak times grew from 400 at Planet to 1500 at Planet and Paradise combined, with Paradise emerging as the clear industry leader with superior features and improved stability.

-Planet staff recognized that it would take time to catch up to Paradise Poker on the technical front.
-Planet focused on providing the highest level of integrity and security for their customers.
+Planet Poker faced technical challenges compared to Paradise Poker.Planet focused on providing the highest level of integrity and security for their customers.
 Mike Caro was engaged as one of the most respected, recognized names in poker to guide and represent Planet Poker’s operation.
 The "mad genius of poker" provided instant credibility to Planet Poker and the online poker industry as a whole.
 Roy Cooke also joined the Planet team, as the cardroom manager.

 By early 2000, the capability gap between Planet Poker and Paradise Poker was continuing to widen.
 A new company, Acekicker.com Holdings Inc., was formed to develop software for Planet Poker.
 Based on Planet’s operational experience, a set of requirements was formulated that would allow Planet to re-capture the number one position in the industry.
 AceKicker’s initial efforts were plagued by issues with an offshore software developer, and the development of the software was delayed.
 By the time the issues were resolved and the development was moved to Canada, there were several new well-funded entrants in the online poker industry, and Planet was chasing a moving target.
 Most of Planet’s financial resources were diverted to software development.
 Planet now lacked the funding and expertise to compete with the industry giants in marketing.
 Planet would not launch its new system until 2004 and by this time, Party Poker dominated the industry, with a handful of rivals clustered near second place.

 From 2002 onward, Planet Poker remained a steady fixture as the industry evolved.
 Many new poker rooms came and went.
-There was continuing explosive growth in the number of online poker players, but while Planet still retained a loyal customer base, it could never seem to increase its critical mass to a point where it could compete with the larger sites.
-Planet Poker would peak at around 1200 players, while other cardrooms were setting new daily records that would eventually exceed 100,000.
+There was continuing explosive growth in the number of online poker players, but while Planet still retained a loyal customer base, it wasn't able to increase its critical mass to a point where it could compete with the larger sites.
+Although Planet Poker has maintained a loyal customer base, larger platforms have attracted more players.
 Planet Poker continued on as a small cardroom, with its friendly atmosphere as the primary attraction.